|

 to trade.
 UNISON Scotland very much welcomes the inclusion of

-workforce matters and equality issues in Part II of the 1988 Act,
+workforce matters and equality issues in Part II of the 1988

-and also supports the concept of a General Power of Competence,
+Act, and also supports the concept of a General Power of Competence,

 which is being consulted on separately.
 The Executive specifically

-asks whether the list of public bodies described in the 1978 Order
+asks whether the list of public bodies described in the 1978

-to redistribute a given percentage of resources through Best Value.
+to redistribute a given percentage of resources through Best

-characterises Scotland's Councils.
-Such a requirement takes
+that increasingly characterises Scotland's Councils.
+Such a

-Rate of Return, which has stifled initiative during the CCT era,
+of the detested Rate of Return, which has stifled initiative

-and we do not want to see that kind of measure applied as part
+during the CCT era, and we do not want to see that kind of measure

 improvement.
 UNISON Scotland agrees that councils must strive